manjaro/pacman-mirrors/docs/pacman-mirrors.1.md

 _sudo pacman-mirrors -yf 5_

-The API functions is mainly designed to help packagers and as an installation helper.
+The API functions is mainly designed to help packagers and iso-builders.
 However it can be of use for the ordinary user because it takes the hazzle out of editing your pacman-mirrors configuration.

 * Get your current branch